Political end to Olympics: NKorea offers talks with US

 For those keeping score at home: That means four of eight Olympic Games between 2008 and 2022 will have taken place on the Asian continent.
 Not bad for a region that hosted only four games in the 112 years of modern Olympic history before that – Tokyo in 1964, Sapporo in 1972, Seoul in 1988 and Nagano in 1998.
 Japan and China will, it’s likely, be highly motivated to outdo South Korea (and each other).

-As signs came down, shipping boxes were loaded and the area emptied out early Monday, the departing Olympians left behind a Korean Peninsula full of possibility for peace, or at least less hostility.
+Meantime, the Olympians departing Monday leave behind a Korean Peninsula full of possibility for peace, or at least less hostility.

 The steps taken by North and South toward each other this month are formidable but fluid.
-People are cautiously optimistic: The governor of Gangwon, the border province where Pyeongchang is located, even suggested Sunday that the 2021 Asian Games could be co-hosted by both Koreas.
+People are cautiously optimistic: the governor of Gangwon, the border province where Pyeongchang is located, suggested Sunday that the 2021 Asian Games could be co-hosted by both Koreas.

-It probably won’t happen.
+It might not happen.
 But it could.
 That could be said about pretty much anything at an Olympic Games, inside the rings and out.
 Corporate and political and regimented though it may be, that’s what makes it still the best game in town for an athletic thrill every other year – and yes, sometimes a political one, too.

 —